Here you will find a wide range of offers at the best prices.

-Politically, the islands constitute a province of Ecuador, with their capital being Puerto Baquerizo Moreno.
+Politically, the Galapagos Islands constitute a province of Ecuador, with their capital being Puerto Baquerizo Moreno.
 The Galapagos Island archipelago consist of thirteen large volcanic islands, six smaller islands and 107 cays and islets – all distributed close to the earth's equator.

 Travellers are continually attracted by the appeal of these "enchanted islands."

 On March 10, 1535, Fray Tomas de Berlanga accidentally came across the archipelago, which was formally incorporated into Ecuador on February 12, 1832.
-The province was created for the third time and in its final form as the Galapagos, on February 18, 1973.
+The province was created for the third time and in its final form as the Galapagos Islands, on February 18, 1973.

 The Galapagos Islands were declared a World Heritage Site and a Biosphere Reserve by UNESCO in 1978.

-We offer trekking tours of the Galapagos that include overnight stays in island hotels.
-During these tours you’ll be able to admire the striking landscape and scenery filled with varieties of flora and fauna.
+Surtrek offer Galapagos land tours that include overnight stays in the islands' hotels.
+During these Galapagos land tours you’ll be able to admire the striking landscape and scenery filled with varieties of flora and fauna.

-The volcanic Galapagos archipelago is a paradise on earth, with its natural environment including many endemic species.
-This of course means that many of them are unique, including a quarter of its species of shore fish, half of the plants and almost all the island´s reptiles – which are found nowhere else on the planet.
+The volcanic Galapagos archipelago is well known as a paradise on earth, with its natural environment including many endemic species, including a quarter of its species of shore fish, half of the plants and almost all the islands' reptiles – which of course means they're found nowhere else on the planet.

 There’s hardly any other place on earth where you can trek while observing and photographing animals in their natural environment so well and so close up.
-Our tours will guide you to the most beautiful places in the Galapagos archipelago, ones abundant with all types of animal life.
+Our Galapagos land tours will guide you to the most beautiful places in the Galapagos islands, ones abundant with all types of animal life.

-Our trekking tours are a combination of boat trips, trekking and snorkeling tours.
-On most days you can leave your luggage in the hotel, so you’ll only have to carry a light daypack.
-For these treks, you don’t have to be in a superb shape, our daily tours are not so exhausting – though they still involve walking on rough volcanic ground.
+Our "Galapagos Land Tours" are a combination of boat trips, trekking and snorkeling tours.
+On most days you can leave your luggage in the hotel, so you’ll only have to carry a light day pack.
+For these treks, you don’t have to be in a superb physical condition, as our daily Galapagos Land Tours are not very demanding – though they still involve walking on rough volcanic ground.
 Every tour is guided by experienced and multilingual guides.

-If this sounds good to you, browse around a little more and then join us in this once in a lifetime experience!
+If this sounds interesting to you, browse around a little more and then join us for this once-in-a-lifetime experience!